Eluinhost/TeamspeakAuth/docs/INSTALL.md

 `php console/console.php config:update`

-You may also need to clear the cache folder for settings to take effect (TODO auto clear container)
+You may also need to clear the cache folder for settings to take effect if you edit the file manually:

+`php console/console.php clean:container`

 Step 4.
 Database
 ----------------